"You are going to witness the making of history... extraordinary!"

-Driving towards Lahore's affluent northern suburb, Hamid asked, "Haven't you noticed that the Taliban's statements have become very forceful these days?"
+Driving towards Lahore's affluent northern suburb, Hamid asked, "Haven't you noticed the Taliban's statements have become very forceful these days?"

 "Yaaaa..."
 I said, unsure.

-"If you check out YouTube, you will find that some of the speeches they have lately been making are full of wisdom.
+"If you check out YouTube, you will find some of the speeches they have lately been making are full of wisdom.
 Those speeches are what the anthropologist Geertz calls thick descriptions.
-The impression that the Taliban are uncivilized may not be very true, anymore."
+The impression the Taliban are uncivilized may not be very true, anymore."